PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 ### Connecting a device with an Ethernet-to-USB adapter

-<span class="notes">**Note**: If your device has an ethernet port and you don't want to use USB-networking, you can connect your device directly via ethernet to a router or network switch.
+<span class="notes">**Note**: If your device has an ethernet port and you don't want to use USB networking, you can connect your device directly over Ethernet to a router or network switch.
 The device will advertise its network presence on all available interfaces.</span>

 If the device uses an Ethernet-to-USB adapter (for example, Raspberry Pi 3):